SeaTac suspect tried to retaliate for previous shooting, but killed the wrong man, prosecutors say

 According to the charges:

 Werede and a friend arrived at the park a little after 5 p.m. and changed into soccer cleats.
 As they walked to the playing field, Werede said he forgot something and doubled back to his car.
-Werede was standing next to his vehicle when his friend heard a man say, “What’s up, (n-word),” followed by the sound of gunfire.
+Werede was standing next to his vehicle when his friend heard a man say, “What’s up (racial slur),” followed by the sound of gunfire.
 The friend turned and saw the man behind the wheel of a black mid-size car fire several times at Werede.

 The friend later told detectives Werede worked more than full-time at two gas stations, didn’t use drugs and wasn’t involved in criminal activity, the charges say.
 He had no idea why the man would have shot Werede.